Large-Language-Model Enabled Semantic Communication Systems: System Model and Mechanism

-We modify our decoding approach using the scoring function described by Eq. \ref{eq_12}.
-Specifically, we maintain a max heap of size $K$ to store high-scoring sequences.
-We use the $K$ sequences to predict the next symbol and add these to the heap.
-Then we extract the current top $K$ for the next iteration.

-Beam search decoding with a computational complexity of \( O(K \times V \times t) \) facilitates parallelized computation across \( K \) sequences.
+Our decoding approach {is modified} using the scoring function described by \mbox{Equation~(\ref{eq_12})}.
+Specifically, a max heap of size $K$ is maintained to store high-scoring sequences. {Then}, $K$ sequences {are used} to predict the next symbol and these are added to the heap.
+Then, we extract the current top $K$ for the next iteration: Beam search decoding with a computational complexity of \(O(K \times V \times t) \) facilitates parallelized computation across \(K \) sequences.
 Algorithm \ref{alg:alg2} outlines the workflow, designed to demodulate text efficiently.
-By adjusting \( K \), one can balance computational efficiency against decoding accuracy.
+By adjusting \(K \), computational efficiency against decoding accuracy {can be balanced}.
 Beam search offers a feasible, though suboptimal, approach leveraging the capabilities of LLMs.
-The specific decoding process is illustrated in Fig. \ref{fig_system}.
+The specific decoding process is illustrated in Figure \ref{fig_system}.